-Pelvic pain can be inconvenient, annoying, and uncomfortable, or downright debilitating — and it can indicate a serious problem.
+Pelvic pain can be inconvenient, annoying, uncomfortable, or downright debilitating—and it can also indicate a serious health problem.
 If your pelvic pain symptoms are getting in the way of your life, you should schedule an appointment for a diagnosis of your pelvic pain.

 Pelvic Pain Symptoms

 There is a difference between acute and chronic pelvic pain.
 Acute pain may be a one-time or short-lived discomfort, while chronic pelvic pain is something that has lasted for six months or longer.
-That may mean it’s a steady, constant pain, or it may come and go for that length of time, either randomly or associated with certain behaviors or conditions: menstruation, abnormal bleeding, heavy lifting, or sexual intercourse, for example.
+That could mean either a steady, constant pain, or that it comes and goes for that length of time, either randomly or associated with certain behaviors or conditions: menstruation, abnormal bleeding, heavy lifting, or sexual intercourse, for example.

-Symptoms may vary depending upon the individual and exactly where the pain is originating — it could be an issue with the uterus, bladder, or something else.
+Symptoms may vary depending upon the individual and exactly where the pain is originating.
+Depending on the symptoms, it could be an issue with the uterus, bladder, or something else.
 Pelvic pain symptoms may include:

 - Dull or sharp pain